Lydia-Bug/syllable-slam/README.md

  ### Defining and Detecting Syllables

-[paragraph on how we split by vowel groups --> CVC; initial considerations.
+[paragraph on how we split by vowel groups --> CVC; [define what a cvc group is] initial considerations.
 Looking through scrabble/dict websites keyed in that the consonants surrounding each vowel group would be key to exceptions.]
  - include links to freedictionary
  - include a screenshot of the csv file, in the following section: